iexcloud/docs/source/reference/glossary.md

 ## Dataset

-A modifiable data collection that is defined by a schema, stored in IEX Cloud, and delivered via permissioned, auto-generated APIs.
+A modifiable data collection (or table) that is defined by a schema, stored in IEX Cloud Apperate, and delivered via permissioned, auto-generated APIs.

 ## Date Index